Reconstructing Hand-Held Objects in 3D from Images and Videos: Experiments

 \section{Experiments}

 Section \ref{sec:datasets} details the datasets that were used for training and evaluation.
 Section \ref{sec:metrics} defines the evaluation metrics used for comparisons.
 We also quantitatively (Section \ref{sec:quant}) and qualitatively (Section \ref{sec:qual}) evaluate against existing work and find that our approach achieves state-of-the-art performance on all three datasets used \cite{chao2021dexycb,cao2021reconstructing,liu2022hoi4d}.
 Also in Section \ref{sec:rar_results}, we provide qualitative results for our Retrieval-Augmented Reconstruction (RAR) approach applied to in-the-wild Internet videos from 100DOH~\cite{shan2020understanding} to demonstrate the feasibility and scalability of our automated model retrieval and fitting.
-Section \ref{sec:ablations} includes ablation studies for MCC-HO, RAR, and each component of our Viterbi temporal alignment algorithm.
+Section \ref{sec:ablations} includes ablation studies for MCC-HO, improvements attributed to RAR, and the effect of conditioning hand-held object reconstruction on 3D hands.